50onRed/pjax-table/README.md

 * other classes are required for base css

 #### Base Markup
-The standard fifity table markup and relative data attributes
+The standard pjax table markup and relative data attributes
 ```
   <!-- the container that the fifty table script will attach to and replace the contents of with pjax -->
   <div id="my-primary-id"